scottzach1/Project-Beans/hardware_package/prototyping/rocket_body/mathematical_modelling/README.md

 ~~This directory will contain mathematical relations between certain aspects of the rocket that the control system will need along with a block diagram connecting them all.~~

 **Working on/completed**
-- WIP: Motor angle to gimbal angle relation. (will include digital conversion for PWM signal to servos) (will be included in future issue)
+- WIP: Motor angle to gimbal angle relation.
+PWM relation is handled by the Library.
+Have found the limits of the servos and now must settle on a mapping range.
+The issue at the moment is that both servos have a different safe range.
+It may be better to reduce both to the same absolute angle range in the code.
-- Block diagram for avionics control system done.
+- Block diagram for avionics control system done (Must add latest to repo).
-- ~~Torque relation on rocket body (gimbal angle and force of engine relative to center of mass, will not take into account drag initially (will be simplified when it is))~~